BinaryVortex/LUXE-Eccomerce-Store/README.md

-# 🛒 DEGIMEN - Modern E-commerce Store
+# 🛒 LUXE - Modern E-commerce Store

 A modern, high-performance E-commerce UI built with React, Vite, and Tailwind CSS.
 This project features a clean, professional design inspired by high-end retail experiences.